 Most ski backpacks feature durable fabrics and materials | Credit: Brian McCurdy

 In terms of other materials, look for packs with thick zippers, wide webbing, and metal (rather than plastic) components.
 For example, the Black Diamond Dawn Patrol features a metal hipbelt buckle, which is a bit more finicky than a plastic buckle, but will last throughout the lifespan of the pack.
 It’s also worth noting that metal and plastic frames stay stiff over time, while foam has a tendency to degrade and lose its structure.
-Finally, brand and price point can be a helpful guide in finding a long-lasting pack: Companies like Patagonia, Ortovox, Osprey, and Deuter are known for quality, while a budget offering like the Dakine Heli Pro ($120) will only last a season of consistent use.
+Finally, brand and price point can be a helpful guide in finding a long-lasting pack: Companies like Patagonia, Ortovox, Osprey, and Deuter are known for quality, while a budget offering like the Dakine Heli Pro ($120) may only last a season of consistent use.

 Black Diamond Dawn Patrol backpack (metal hipbelt buckle)